BrunoMazorra/Hamelin/README.md

 We ran short tests of the example strategy on Polygon PoS mainnet to obtain data to establish a proof of concept; it was impossible to use a private testnet as we were unable to replicate the obfuscated behaviour of MEV bots on mainnet.
-To comply with the bug bounty requirements: we generated transactions exclusively **off-chain** with code that is **private** to us; we did **not** attempt the example strategy with such volume and order size as to cause a DDoS event or to cause user
+We generated transactions exclusively **off-chain** with code that is **private** to us; we did **not** attempt the example strategy with such volume and order size as to cause a DDoS event or to cause user